Practice of Medicine Curriculum

 Students meet at least weekly in small groups as they work with clinical faculty to apply interview and examination skills to diagnosis and treatment.
 These activities provide focused learning opportunities through cooperation and collaboration, which helps students develop their abilities to work with groups of colleagues and co-workers in a professional environment.
 Further, the small group activities involve active learning focusing on problem-solving, interviewing, and physical exam skills.
 Central to all components is the concept of professionalism and the integration of biomedical and psychosocial concepts of patient care.

-The Practice of Medicine course includes seven major components:
+The Practice of Medicine course includes five major components:

-Clinical integration sessions (CIS) are case‐based, small-group workshops that serve to integrate history and physical exam skills with clinical reasoning to learn how to diagnose and care for patients.
-Cases are coordinated with information learned in the organ system-based blocks and with the remaining curricular themes.
-Students will use clinical reasoning and clinical problem-solving skills, as they examine common diseases and disorders.
-CIS sessions are led by clinical faculty, with whom students work regularly during the entire curriculum.
+Clinical Integration Sessions (CIS) are case-based sessions that serve to integrate history and physical exam skills with clinical reasoning to learn how to diagnose and care for patients.
+Cases are coordinated with information learned in the organ-system based blocks and with the remaining curricular themes.
+They are led by Practice of Medicine Instructors (POMIs) and Librarian Instructors (LIs).

 Clinical Skills in the Fundamentals of Clinical Practice Phase

-Clinical Skills in the Transitions to Advanced Clinical Practice: The Capstone Course
+Clinical Skills in the Transition to Advanced Clinical Practice: The Capstone Course

 Clinical Learning and Simulation Skills Center (CLASS Center)